kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Latest News

+* [10/2020] Our paper titled “Energy-Efficient Heterogeneous Computing of Parallel Applications via Power Capping” has been accepted in [IEEE CSCI 2020](https://www.american-cse.org/csci2020/)!

 * [09/2019] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation [ACM SIGSIM PADS 2021](https://www.acm-sigsim-pads.org/), Suffolk, VA, USA.

 * [08/2020] Our paper titled “A Smart Environment Monitoring Application for Mobile Internet of Things” has been accepted in [ICSEng 2020](http://www.icseng.com/)!

-* [05/2020] I received the [2020 ASPIRE](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/faculty/aspire/) award to support my research on energy-efficient high-performance computing!
+* [05/2020] I received the [2020 ASPIRE](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/faculty/aspire/) award to support my research on power-capping modeling of high performance computing!

 * [04/2020] Our paper titled “Simulation of Auction Mechanism Model for Energy-Efficient High Performance Computing” has been accepted in [ACM SIGSIM PADS 2020](https://www.acm-sigsim-pads.org/)!

 * [10/2019] Our paper titled “Thermal-Aware Power Capping Allocation Model for High Performance Computing Systems” has been accepted in [IEEE CSCI 2019](https://americancse.org/events/csci2019)!

-* [10/2019] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation [ACM SIGSIM PADS 2020](https://www.acm-sigsim-pads.org/), Miami, FL, USA.

 * [09/2019] I was awarded travel grant to attend [NSF MERIT Workshop](https://icnp19.cs.ucr.edu/merit.html), Chicago, IL, October 7, 2019.